marcodpt/minirps/README.md

 ### Available [minijinja](https://github.com/mitsuhiko/minijinja) template variables

 #### path: string
-The associated path as passed by the client in the request.
+The associated path passed by the client in the request.

 Ex.: `/api/user/:id` => `/api/user/25`.

 #### query: string?
-The associated query string or `none` as passed by the client in the request.
+The associated query string or `none` passed by the client in the request.

 Ex.: `http://localhost:3000/api/users?name=john` => `name=john`

 #### headers: {header: string}
-The associated object of the headers as passed by the client in the request.
+The associated object of the headers passed by the client in the request.

-Observe that all headers keys are *lowercase*
+Observe that all headers keys are _lowercase_

 Ex: Content-Type: text/plain => {"content-type": "text/plain"}